Officers of the Division

 Colonel Donovan P. Yeuell

-(Commander, 411th Infantry Regiment, October 1944 to
+(Commander, 411th Infantry Regiment, 1942 to September 1945)

 Donovan Paul Yeuell was born in Pennsylvania on June 3, 1894.
 Yeuell was a student at the Miami Military Institute of Ohio.
 He was commissioned a 2nd Lieutenant of Infantry in the U.S. Army Reserve through the ROTC program at Fort Sheridan, Illinois in August of 1917.
 He served in the interwar army in various posts, being trained at the Infantry School and in the Company Offices course in 1925.
 He was promoted to Colonel in the regular army in October of 1942.